-These words look the same in both the U.S. and U.K. but for some reason they do not quite sound the same.
-Basically the stress is on different syllables but in some cases it’s just plain unexplainable!
-But, we will try.
+These words look the same in both the U.S. and U.K., but for some reason they do not quite sound the same.
+Basically the stress is on different syllables, and in some cases it’s hard to describe, but we’ll give it a go:

 1. Vitamin = In the U.K. it’s pronounced how it is spelled VIT-a-min, vit rhymes with wit.
-Americans pronounced it VITE-a-min, vite rhyming with bite.
+Americans pronounce it VITE-a-min, vite rhyming with bite.

 2. Aluminum = The British pronunciation is a tongue twister.
 It comes easier after a few tries.
 But, then you’re in danger of forgetting how to say it in American-English.
 Sounding it out may help, al-loo-MIN-ee-um … There’s a second “i” in the British form of the word, aluminium, hence the extra syllable.
 Here’s a video to help out.